gabezy/api-rest-solid/README.md

 - [x] It must be possible to register
 - [x] It must be possible to authenticate
 - [x] it must be possible to get the profile of a logged-in user
-- [] it must be possible to get the check-ins numbers realized by the logged-in user
+- [x] it must be possible to get the check-ins numbers realized by the logged-in user
-- [] it must be possible for the user to get the check-ins history
+- [x] it must be possible for the user to get the check-ins history
-- [] It must be possible for the user to search for gyms nearby
+- [x] It must be possible for the user to search for gyms nearby (until 10KM)
-- [] It must be possible for the user to search gyms by the name
+- [x] It must be possible for the user to search gyms by the name
 - [x] It must be possible for the user to check-in in a gym
-- [] It must be possible to validate a user's check-in
+- [x] It must be possible to validate a user's check-in
 - [x] It must be possible to register a gym

 ## RNs (Regras de negócio)